rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup.md

 ### Step 7: Suspend, Resume, and Destroy

-* Run "`exit`" to leave the SSH session.
+* Run "`$ exit`" to leave the SSH session.
 You will be back at your regular command prompt.
-* Run "`vagrant suspend`" to suspend your machine.
+* Run "`> vagrant suspend`" to suspend your machine.
 Suspending the machine saves its running state to your hard drive and allows you to bring it up quickly.
-* Run "`vagrant ssh`".
+* Run "`> vagrant ssh`".
 This should fail because the machine is not running.
-* Run "`vagrant up`" to bring the machine into a running state again.
+* Run "`> vagrant up`" to bring the machine into a running state again.
-* Run "`vagrant ssh`".
+* Run "`> vagrant ssh`".
 This should succeed.
-* Run "`exit`".
+* Run "`$ exit`".
-* Run "`vagrant destroy`" to turn off the machine and delete it completely from your system.
+* Run "`> vagrant destroy`" to turn off the machine and delete it completely from your system.
 Answer "y" to confirm deletion.

 Submission
 ----------------------